Basic Information

 On the day, after the home screen presentation of disability certificate or the disability certificate application "mirairo ID", please purchase it in museum ticket sales area (9:30-16:00)

-※Person with a physical disability notebook, nursing notebook(protection notebook, notebook of the love, green notebook), mind person with a disability health welfare notebook, A-bomb victim notebook(health handbook of an A-bomb victim)
+※A guest with a physical disability notebook, nursing notebook (protection notebook, notebook of the love, green notebook), a mental disability health welfare notebook, or an A-bomb victim notebook (health handbook of an A-bomb victim)

 For guests using a wheelchair or worried about the use of the escalator, we will provide alternative entry into the building, so please contact us